Packet Capture GUI¶

 - Reverse DNS Lookup

-Causes a reverse DNS lookup to be performed on hosts included in the packet capture.
-We do not recommend using this option as it will delay the output due to the extra time taken by reverse DNS lookups.
-Also it is easier to troubleshoot when viewing IP addresses instead of hostnames, and reverse DNS can sometimes be inaccurate.
+Avoid using this option when possible as it will delay the output due to the extra time taken by reverse DNS lookups.
+Also, it is typically easier to troubleshoot when viewing IP addresses instead of hostnames, and reverse DNS can be inaccurate.

 Viewing the Captured Data¶

-Click Download Capture to download this file for later viewing.
+Click Download Capture to download this file for later viewing (Optional).